vRallev/android-task/README.md

 Advanced
 --------

-You can create your own `TaskExecutor` instance, if you want to change the bavior.
+You can create your own `TaskExecutor` instance, if you want to change the behavior.

 ```java
 new Builder()